SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/vbs.md

 Are filled, all the employees will have the same department and typology by default even though comes a different one on the file.

-All active status coming from HRLink should be populated on the field: "User Active Status". i.e, leave status as "L" and active as "A".
+All active status coming from VBS should be populated on the field: "User Active Status". i.e, leave status as "L" and active as "A".

 Terminated employees will be automatically inactivated in Skills Workflow.
-SSO Username will be populated with e-mail coming from HRLink.
+SSO Username will be populated with e-mail coming from VBS.
 External ID is populated with the user e-mail only in creation.

 ---